Cadiz What to visit

 The next point to visit in Cádiz is another of its busy squares.
 Here you will find some emblematic buildings, such as the Town Hall, the Church of San Juan de Dios, Pasos de Miranda House and even Puerta del Mar, which leads to the sea.

-SEE ALSO Madrid in 3 days - Itinerary: What to Visit (map included)
+SEE ALSO Andalusia Itinerary (Spain) - What to visit in 8 days (map included)

 Cadiz What to visit Plaza San Juan de Dios